simonlatham155-tech/soundsation-archive/README.md

 Soundsation is a UK electronic music project active during the mid–late 1990s, associated with progressive house and later vocal-led trance.

 ## Members
+- Pete Lunn
 - Simon Latham
+- Martyn “The Hat”
 - Warren Clarke (early member; departed 1995)
-- Pete Lunn
-- Martyn “The Hat”

 ## Active years
 - Early 1990s to late 1990s

 ## Style
-Early releases are associated with progressive house.
+Early releases are associated with house and progressive house.
 By the late 1990s, the project moved toward vocal-led trance.

 ---